Thirsty Suitors: Plot

+While Jala is cooking with her mother, The Narrator becomes frustrated at her inability to confront people and forces Jala to lash out at her mom.
+The two have an argument, but ultimately come to an understanding.
+Jala's mother forces her and Aruni to finally meet, and the two talk and also reconcile.
+That night, it's revealed that Aruni was the one who convinced Sergio to gather together Jala's exes, and points out that Tyler is the only one who has yet to forgive Jala and encourages her to try.
+The next day Jala and Tyler get into a fight, and once again, The Narrator attempts to force Jala to lash out.
+However, Tyler can hear The Narrator as well, and the two ultimately become friends again despite The Narrator's efforts.
+Tyler warns Jala that The Narrator is a dangerous coping mechanism, and Jala chooses to banish it.

+Right before the wedding, Paati finally arrives.
+She demands Jala cooks for her, and during the cooking, the two get into a fight.
+Paati initially defeats Jala, but she is able to call on her family and friends to help her out.
+Ultimately, Jala convinces Paati to finally forgive her mother for leaving India, and the family manages to work things out.

+In a post-credits scene, Jala, her family, and her exes are all hanging out at the diner together.
+Jala talks to her exes, and imagines what life could have been like with each one.
+Finally, Jala goes to leave the diner, unsure of what her future will hold but excited to find out.

 Development

+The game was developed by Seattle-based Outerloop Games, who previously released Falcon Age in 2019.
 The studio began their development process by selecting three ideas for games to present to others in the video games industry in a pitch deck; the idea which later became Thirsty Suitors received the most positive attention.
 Co-founder and creative director of Outerloop, Chandana Ekanayake, noted that most of the individuals to whom Outerloop pitched the game were middle-aged white men, which caused Ekanayake to change his pitching strategy.
 This change involved focusing on the dearth of South Asian narratives in games, and highlighting successful media with such stories, such as the film Bend it Like Beckham and the television show Never Have I Ever.

-After deciding to move forward with the idea behind Thirsty Suitors exclusively, Outerloop eventually secured financing from Annapurna.
+After deciding to move forward with the idea behind Thirsty Suitors exclusively, Outerloop eventually secured financing from Annapurna Interactive.
 Outerloop increased its headcount to fourteen to develop the game.
 The game was announced in December 2021.
-As of June 2022, the game has no release date.
-On July 28 2022, the game was announced to be scheduled for release on Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S, with a demo releasing on Steam the same day.
+Early gameplay footage was shown in June 2022.
+On July 28, 2022, the game was announced to be scheduled for release on Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S, with a demo releasing on Steam the same day.
+In June 2023, it was announced that the game would release on November 2, 2023.

-Premise

-A woman, Jala, returns to her childhood home in Washington and must confront her former significant others.